akos-sereg/react-retrospective-dashboard/README.md

 - Validate non-empty nickname when joining
 - Validate that we received token and code in url
 - Error Handling on Publish feedback / Publish all
+- Mock Service
+- Add toastr notification on publish and publish all and delete and edit and create

 ## To be improved